Proof of ownership is not available

 - the returned certified letter in its envelope, not opened

 - a pencil tracing, a photo or a police statement that shows the vehicle identification number

 - a notarized affidavit that explains how you got the vehicle and how you tried to get acceptable proof of ownership

 - other documents that are evidence of ownership - for example, a bill of sale or registration documents of the previous owners, or your cancelled check for payment

-After your non-transferable registration is issued, the DMV Title Services Bureau examines your proofs and decides if the DMV can issue a transferable registration.
-The Title Services Bureau will mail to you a transferable registration or a letter that explains why the DMV cannot issue a transferable registration.
+The DMV Title Services Bureau will examine your proofs and will mail to you either a transferable registration, or a letter that explains why the DMV cannot issue a transferable registration.